SteelCompendium/data-md-dse/Bestiary/Chapters/Retainers.md

 > - **12-16:** 12 damage; push 3
 > - **17+:** 16 damage; push 5
 >
-> **Effect:** If the flameslinger's mentor is within 10 squares of the flameslinger, the mentor can be the source of the burst instead of the flameslinger
+> **Effect:** If the flameslinger's mentor is within 10 squares of the flameslinger, the mentor can be the source of the burst instead of the flameslinger.

 ###### Human Warrior